bibleexchange/courses/_homiletics-1/en/homiletics-1.md

 ## The Matter of Preaching

 Preaching is the communication of truth (Gal.
 1:8–9).
-This tells us what we should preach.
+This tells us **what** we should preach.
 Divine truth should be the subject matter of the sermon.
-In the key verse of this class (II Timothy 4:2), Paul told Timothy to preach the Word.
+In the key verse of this class (II Tim.
+4:2), Paul told Timothy to preach the Word.
 The preacher is called to proclaim the Word of God.
 The Word of God is the final authority.
 The preacher must settle every question with The Word of God; he must rest in the absolute authority of Scripture.
 Preaching then by definition should be limited to:

-1. THE PROCLAMATION AND ENFORCEMENT OF THE WORD OF GOD
-2. THE DELIVERY OF A MESSAGE FROM GOD TO MAN
-3. PREACHING CONCERNS ITSELF WITH GODLY SUBJECTS.
+1. The proclamation and enforcement of the Word of God
+2. The delivery of a message from God to man
+3. Preaching concerns itself with godly subjects.
 The way of salvation is the most important subject a preacher will preach.
 Man needs a relationship with God and not merely a philosophical or even religious influence.
 The preacher will also instruct the congregation in Christian duty.
 The preacher is called to preach the Gospel of Christ, and not to lecture on literature or unbiblical subjects.
-4. THE SERMON MUST BE FOUNDED ON SCRIPTURE.
-When a preacher speaks as a herald, he must cry out THE WORD.
+4. The sermon must be founded on Scripture.
+When a preacher speaks as a herald, he must cry out the Word.
 Anything less cannot legitimately pass for Christian preaching.

 ### The extent of Christian preaching

-* BE CAREFUL—Do not attempt to preach too much at one time
+- **Be careful**.
+Do not attempt to preach too much at one time
-* BE CLEAR—You need to keep the sermon to one main thought
+- **Be clear**.
+You need to keep the sermon to one main thought
-* BE CONSERVATIVE—You should leave something for the next time.
+- **Be conservative**.
+You should leave something for the next time.
 A sermon does not have to be eternal to be divine!

 ### The authority of Christian preaching

 You are delivering God’s Word and not some newspaper article.
 Preach out of the conviction resulting from the divine testimony of Scripture.
 The absolute belief in the inspiration of the Bible is necessary for strong conviction for its truths.
 We preach what we preach because it is right and we know it is right because God said it!
 If the foundation of your sermon is the Almanac or Encyclopedia, your message no matter how logical will lack authority.
 The Divine inspiration of the Bible is what gives Christian preaching its authority.

 The authority of the preacher is found in the authority of the Word of God.
 The preacher must understand the Bible is not the words of men, but is the inspired Word of God.
-The word inspired means God breathed.
+The word _inspired_ means "God breathed."
 God inspired the writers of the Bible; that is, God breathed through them the Word of life.
 The Bible does not only contain the Word of God, but it is the Word of God.

 God's Word has the power to change men's lives and the preached Word is needed to produce that change (Rom.
 1:16).
 Man's ideas will not change lives.
 The preacher must use the Word of God as the foundation of his sermon.
 There is life in the Word.

-### KNOW THE WORD!

-You must study the Word of God because you must understand the text to be preached (2 Tim.
-2:15).
-An understanding of the text will yield authority to the preacher during the delivery of the sermon.
-If you are unsure of what you are saying or lack confidence in your understanding of the message, then that will weaken the presentation of the sermon.
-If you don’t seem sure of what you are talking about then the people will not receive the message you are trying to preach.

-## The Manner of Preaching
+## The manner of preaching

 The manner of preaching is “spoken communication.”
 The manner of preaching tells us how to preach.
 Communication involves relating a concept to the people.
 The concept must be understood by the people for communication to take place.
 The most practical requirements for communication are proper diction and plain speech.
 The preacher must speak in such a way that the people understand.
 Let us look at Nehemiah’s example in Nehemiah 8:8: "So they read in the book in the law of God distinctly, and gave the sense, and caused them to understand the reading."
 God’s word was read distinctly or clearly, they explained the Word to the people or gave the sense and the people were taught the Word, so that they understood it.

 > A preacher ought to so preach, that when the sermon is ended, the congregation shall disperse saying, 'The preacher said this...'
 > —Martin Luther.

 A powerful and effective delivery requires:

-* the unction of the Holy Ghost (I John 2:20)
+- the unction of the Holy Ghost (I John 2:20)
-* clear, common speech (Effective preachers like D.L.
+- clear, common speech (Effective preachers like D.L.
 Moody spoke in the language of the common man.)
-* and passion (Say what you mean, and mean what you say.)
+- and passion (Say what you mean, and mean what you say.)

 Persuasion is possible through a powerful delivery.
 Ultimately, the power of a preacher is the result of the unction of the Holy Ghost.
 The unction of the Holy Ghost will enable the preacher to preach with passion.
 Preach as if you were defying the entire host of hell as a David crying on that rock, “Is there not a cause!”
 The preacher must be convinced of the rightness and power of his message if he is to be effective.
 Follow the leading of the Holy Ghost because he will guide you right and respond to His unction because in that yielding the power of the almighty God can be manifested.

 ### The congregation needs to be kept in view throughout the entire sermon process

 #### Keep the congregation in view during the preparation of the sermon

 Pray for and consider the kind of people to whom you are preaching.
 Effective preaching requires great flexibility and discernment on behalf of the preacher.
 Certain approaches are guaranteed to only “shut off” certain kinds of people.
 Allow the Holy Ghost to lead you in your sermon preparation so that those who hear sense the Divine influence and appointment of the sermon.
 God knows who will be there and in what frame of mind they will be in, but also there are things we can learn about each different preaching scenario.
 Whether speaking at a young people’s service, Sunday School class, to a mature congregation, on a Street corner, or in a tent crusade the setting and its congregation must be kept in view.
 In one sense, the preacher is a student of humanity.
-“Sir, it is not books, it is men that we must study”—Patrick Henry

 #### Keep the congregation in view during the presentation of the sermon